Students will be expected to:

 - Describing addiction: physical and psychological dependence, tolerance and withdrawal syndrome.

-- Risk factors in the development of addiction, including genetic vulnerability, stress, personality, family influences and peers.
+- Risk factors in the development of addiction, including genetic vulnerability, personality and social influences.

-- Explanations for nicotine addiction: brain neurochemistry, including the role of dopamine, and learning theory as applied to smoking behaviour, including reference to cue reactivity.
+- Explanations for nicotine addiction: brain neurochemistry, including the role of dopamine, and learning theory as applied to nicotine behaviour, including reference to cue reactivity.

 - Explanations for gambling addiction: learning theory as applied to gambling, including reference to partial and variable reinforcement; cognitive theory as applied to gambling, including reference to cognitive bias.